30 Day Gratitude Challenge for 2023: Are You Up for It?

 Next, have you read a book this year that moved you?
 Or engrossed you to the point that you ignored your family?
 Send a note of appreciation to the author, and tell them why you loved the book so much.

-Day 24: Really savor one meal today
+Day 24: Savor one meal today (Gratitude Challenge)

 30 days of gratitude in 2023 November: time to savor a meal